Eclectic Spacewalk #4 - Non-Zero Sum

 It is counter-intuitive, but we have evolved these big prefrontal cortices to cut through this temporary speed bump in critical thinking.
 You are INDIVIDUALLY better off WHEN the COLLECTIVE is also doing better.
-We are already in a non-zero sum game people just dont know it yet.
+We are already in a non-zero-sum game; people just don’t know it yet.
 Our correlations are JOINED!
-We can either decide to actually start planning for a win-win.
-Or we can continue on our present course of what seems like the impending apocalypse of our time which points more towards a lose-lose nightmarish situation like in George Orwell’s final warning.
+We can either decide to actually start planning for a win-win, or we can continue on our present course, seemingly toward a lose-lose nightmarish situation as in George Orwell’s final warning.

-Do we want to be a checkpoint in the evolutionary chain of life (we ultimately will no matter what), or can we finally start to use our brains to our potential along with the design and use of ethical technology to help the most vulnerable among us?
+Do we want to be a checkpoint in the evolutionary chain of life (we ultimately will no matter what), or can we finally start to use our brains to design and use ethical technology to help the most vulnerable among us?

-The former is fine for the rugged individual and the callous soul of privileged indifference, but the latter is a much awe inspiring story of progress and ultimately better off for each person (even for those selfish rugged individuals).
+The former situation is fine for the rugged individual and the callous soul of privileged indifference, but the latter is a much more awe-inspiring story of progress and ultimately better off for each person (even for those selfish rugged individuals).

 “A rising tide lifts all boats.”

-Major moral progress has to happen for Humanity to transcend our recent swing back to zero-sum thinking, and continue the progress of non-zero zum thinking.
+Major moral progress has to happen for Humanity to transcend our recent swing back to zero-sum thinking, and continue the progress of non-zero-sum thinking.
 In Robin Wright’s view that is the only way.
-I tend to agree that “non-zero sumness” in more areas of life has to be central, along with a massive psychedelic renaissance among other things.
+I tend to agree that “non-zero sumness” in more areas of life has to be central, along with a massive psychedelic renaissance amongst other things.

-I and everyone on Earth need EACH of you readers, to take upon yourself to look at your moral compass, and push towards a win-win non-zero sum game.
+I and everyone on Earth need EACH of you readers to look at your moral compass and push toward a win-win non-zero-sum game.

 The Non-Zero Sum Character

 In closing, I would like to quote in full Steven Pressfield’s exquisite post “The Non-Zero-Sum Character.”
-(Also, if you haven’t read “The War of Art & Turning Pro” you are doing yourself a disservice as a human.
+(Also, if you haven’t read “The War of Art & Turning Pro” you are doing yourself a disservice.
 Awaken the creative artist within you!)